The Toy Soldiers: Background

 Erik Peter Carlson's sophomore feature film portrays an unsentimentally realistic story about the life, complexities and savageries faced by teens and their families in the 1980s culture of America.
 Many scenes from the film were shot at the Huntington Beach Pier and the Moonlight Rollerway in Glendale.

 The film premiered on June 8, 2014 at the Dances With Films festival as the Closing Night Feature at the TCL Chinese Theatre.
 The film was theatrically released November 14, 2014 in AMC Theatres.

 Plot

-On one evening in a decade of sex, drugs, and rock 'n' roll, the innocence of youth and family unravels.
-Five parallel coming-of-age stories dramatize the stages of grief.
-A youthful mother in a custody battle over her children finds tranquility with the bottle.
-The abuse of her ex-husband still haunts the children; a nineteen-year-old drug addict, and his younger brother, a bullied closet homosexual.
-There's the story of the dog; a teen who offers sexual favors to gain acceptance, the challenged classmate who would do anything for her love, and the redhead beauty, haunted by a secret, tragic past.
-These lives and others will change forever on this final evening before their hangout, The Toy Soldiers Roller Rink, closes its doors for the final time.
+Over the course of one night, five parallel coming-of-age stories dramatize the stages of grief.
+A mother in a custody battle over her children finds tranquility in alcohol.
+The abuse from her ex-husband still haunts the children, a 19-year-old drug addict and his younger brother, a closeted homosexual and target of bullying.
+Another teen offers sexual favors to gain acceptance, and encounters a challenged classmate who would do anything for her love.
+There's also the story of the redheaded beauty who is haunted by a secret, tragic past.
+These lives and others will change forever on this evening when the Toy Soldiers Roller Rink, their local hangout spot, closes its doors for the final time.